Loren Stewart LLC Annual Sustainability Report Statement

 We were also able to identify all of the gold and silver refiners in our supply chain and all but one of these refiners were found to hold certifications against a standard that is fully aligned with the OECD Due Diligence Guidance.

 In addition to the above we have also implemented processes and controls to manage the environmental impacts of our direct business operations.
-This has included implementing measure to minimise waste, increase recycling of paper and the implementation energy efficiency measures.
-During 2021 we will continue to seek opportunities to improve our environmental performance.
+This has included implementing measure to minimize waste, increase recycling of paper and the implementation energy efficiency measures.
+During 2023 we will continue to seek opportunities to improve our environmental performance.